Financing solar panels 101

 Solar lease and PPA contracts extend 25 to 30 years.
 If you plan to move homes, you must find someone willing to take over your contract.
 If they won’t, you may have to pay a hefty cancellation fee.
 Also, rates may increase over time, so review your contract for any annual rate increase information.
 Solar leases and PPAs do not qualify for incentives, like the federal solar tax credit or net metering.
 Over time your savings will be lower than if you purchase a solar panel system with cash or a loan.

 Solar PPAs or leases are best for those with financial restrictions but still want to power their home with solar energy and reduce their carbon footprint.

 Solar panel tax benefits

 Solar panel costs can add up quickly.
 Fortunately, there are some tax incentives available to help you offset the costs.

 One of the best benefits is the federal Inflation Reduction Act’s 30 percent tax credit on solar installations, available for homeowners who purchase and install solar panels on their primary or secondary residence in the United States.
 The credit runs through 2032 in an effort to continue to spur the solar shift.
 In 2033, the credit will drop to 26 percent, and in 2034, it will decrease to 22 percent before phasing out in 2035.

 Depending on where you live, you may also be eligible for state-sponsored tax incentives.
-For example, some states allow you to exchange your surplus solar power for credits on your energy bill.
+For example, some states allow you to exchange your surplus solar power for credits on your energy bill through a process called net metering.
 In other states, solar panels are exempt from sales tax.
-Check out the Database of State Incentives for Renewables & Efficiency to explore programs in your state.

 Next steps in installing solar panels